-COMPOSITION OF THE STUDENT APPEALS COMMITTEE FOR ACADEMIC MATTERS faculty member and will be appointed by the Committee.
+COMPOSITION OF THE STUDENT APPEALS COMMITTEE FOR ACADEMIC MATTERS

+The Appeals Committee shall consist of six members; two full-time students elected by the Student Government Association, and four full-time faculty elected at large.
+The Chair of the committee must be a faculty member and will be appointed by the Committee.
 In addition, there shall be two student alternates and two faculty alternates who shall be selected on the same basis and with the same requirements as the regular members.
 All members of the Student Appeals Committee for Academic Matters and/or their alternates shall be expected to meet within 48 hours after notice from the Chair.